US autoworkers return, while possible vaccine shows promise

 WARREN, Mich.
 (AP) — More than 130,000 autoworkers returned to factories across the U.S. for the first time in nearly two months Monday in one of the biggest steps yet to restart American industry, while an experimental vaccine against the coronavirus yielded encouraging results in a small and extremely early test.

+Meanwhile, President Donald Trump said he’s been taking a malaria drug to protect against the virus even though his own administration has warned it should only be administered in a hospital or research setting because of potentially fatal side effects.

+Automakers reopening dozens of factories had screening procedures in place.
+No one was immediately cranking out vehicles, because it will take time to get the plants restarted.
+But workers appeared reassured by the precautions.

-At a Fiat Chrysler pickup truck assembly plant in Warren, outside Detroit, workers entered a giant white tent with a sign that read: “Let’s restart and keep each other safe.”
-Inside they had their temperatures checked and answered a set of questions on whether they had symptoms of COVID-19.
+At a Fiat Chrysler pickup truck assembly plant in Warren, outside Detroit, workers entered a giant white tent with a sign reading, “Let’s restart and keep each other safe.”
+Inside they had their temperatures checked and answered questions on whether they had symptoms of COVID-19.

 “I feel safer than being anywhere at any stores, because they got the screening and everything,” said Ann’alazia Moore, a janitor at the factory.
 “I feel like that’s amazing.
 That’s smart.
 I like that.
 So, I feel more safe.
 I won’t get sick.”